winglang/wing/docs/02-core-concepts/01-preflight-and-inflight.md

 ---
 id: inflights
-title: Inflights
+title: Preflight and Inflight
-description: Inflight functions are code blocks that are executed on the cloud
+description: Wing two execution phases preflight and inflight
-keywords: [Inflights, Inflight functions]
+keywords: [Inflights, Inflight functions, Preflight, Preflight code]
 ---

+## Preflight

+MISSING

+## Inflight

 Inflights (or "inflight functions") are Wing's distributed computing primitive.
 They are isolated code blocks which can be packaged and executed on compute